jourde/chat/README.md

 1. Open `Engeström_Activity_System_Analyser.html` in a modern browser.
 2. Click a node in the diagram to edit it.
 3. Fill in the six components of the activity system.
+4. Hover over a yellow truncated preview to read the full stored text in a pop-up.
+5. Use `Guidance pop-ups: on/off` if you want to disable diagram guidance tooltips.
-4. Optionally add notes in the summary panel.
+6. Optionally add notes in the summary panel.
-5. Export, copy, or import data as needed.
+7. Export, copy, or import data as needed.

 ### Contradictions

 To record contradictions:

-1. Click `⚡ Add a contradiction`.
+1. Click `Map a contradiction`.
+2. If needed, click `Info` next to `Map a contradiction` to open the contradiction guidance popup.
-2. Choose nodes in the diagram:
+3. Choose nodes in the diagram:
    - Click the same node twice for a `Primary` contradiction.
    - Click two different nodes in the same system for a `Secondary` contradiction.
    - In dual-system mode, click one node in each system for an `Inter-systemic` contradiction.
-3. Enter the contradiction description and save it.
+4. Enter the contradiction description and save it.

 ### Dual-system mode

 To analyse two interacting activity systems:

-1. Click `Show two systems`.
+1. Click `Compare two systems`.
 2. Fill in nodes in `System 1` and `System 2`.
 3. Click the central `Shared Object` and `Shared Outcome(s)` controls to describe what connects both systems.
 4. Use contradiction mode to capture within-system and across-system tensions.

 ### Import and export

-- Use `Export record` to download the current analysis as:
+- Use `Export record and notes` to download the current analysis as:
   - plain text
   - Markdown
   - JSON
-- Use `Export record` → `JSON template for AI` to download a blank import template with node labels, guidance, and prompts.
-Give that template plus a source text to a conversational agen (generative AI) and ask it to preserve all keys while filling the `value` fields and other text fields.
-Please see the prompt template below.
+- Use `Export record and notes` → `JSON template for AI` to download a blank import template with node labels, guidance, and prompts
+- Give that template plus a source text to a conversational agent (generative AI) and ask it to preserve all keys while filling the `value` fields and other text fields
 - Use `Import JSON` to restore a previous analysis from the app's JSON export format
 - The importer validates that every required node entry is still present, so renamed or removed node identifiers are rejected
 - Use `Export diagram` to download the current diagram as:
   - `SVG`
   - `PNG`
-- Use `Export UI Content for Review` to export the interface text and prompts used in the application
+- Use `Export interface text` to export the interface text and prompts used in the application

 ## Accessibility